WhoIsJack/VolocityHacks/Export Volocity Settings README.txt

 # Export Volocity Settings

-## Info
+## General
-Exports all currently active settings for Volocity to a registry (.reg) file so they can be restored at a later point in time.
+Exports all currently active settings (channel settings, acquisition protocol and stage points) for Volocity to a registry (.reg) file so they can be restored at a later point in time.

 ## Details
 Author: Jonas Hartmann @ Gilmour Group @ EMBL Heidelberg [github.com/WhoIsJack]